-Our vision is that we can equip our learners with the knowledge and skills they need, enabling them to aspire to all they achieve, within their lives and their community, in a way that demonstrates respect for themselves, their family, their friends, their community and the world within which they live.
+Our vision is to equip our learners with the knowledge and skills they need, enabling them to aspire to all they achieve, within their lives and their community, in a way that demonstrates respect for themselves, their family, their friends, their community and the world within which they live.

 Being a church school is important to us and Christian values underpin all that we do within both our learning and play.
-Being a caring, inclusive family, that has belief to be creative and challenged in our learning whilst being inspiring and respectful to others is of high importance to all at our schools.
-We are learning together for life.
+Being a caring, inclusive family, that believes in creativity and challenge in our learning whilst being inspiring and respectful to others is of high importance to all at our schools.
+We are Learning Together for Life.